Posted on Friday 17th November 2023

 Highways bosses at Staffordshire County Council have welcomed a government announcement that £8.3 billion will be invested into England’s roads over the next 11 years.

-A total of £2.2 billion will be invested in the West and East Midlands alone, with more then £186 million coming to Staffordshire over the 11 year period.
+A total of £2.2 billion will be invested in the West and East Midlands alone, with more than £186 million coming to Staffordshire over an 11-year period.

 The funding is part of the Government’s Network North plan to spend the money saved by cancelling HS2 north of Birmingham.